nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 ### ast.File
-最初のNodeは、全てのルートであるast.Fileです。
-ast.Nodeを実装しています。
+The first Node to visit is [`*ast.File`](https://pkg.go.dev/go/ast?tab=doc#File), which is the root of all AST nodes.
+It implements only the `ast.Node` interface.

 {{< figure src="/img/ast-file-tree.png" width="100%" height="auto">}}

-Fileは大まかにこれらを子ノードとして持っています。厳密にはCommentsなどもありますが、今回は省略します。まずはPackage Nameから見ていきましょう。
+`ast.File` has references to a package name, import declarations, and function declarations as child nodes.
+To be precise, it has also `Comments` and so on, but let me omit them for simplicity.
+Let's start with Package Name.

-Note that fields with a value of nil are omitted.
-See [the document](https://pkg.go.dev/go/ast) for a complete list of fields for each node type.
+(Note that fields with a nil value are omitted.
+See [the document](https://pkg.go.dev/go/ast) for a complete list of fields for each node type.)

 ### Package Name

-#### *ast.Ident
+#### ast.Ident

 ```go
 *ast.Ident {